GU4243-ADS/spring2018-project1-wantingcheng/README.md

 ![chart](figs/g1.png)

-  A little bit of visualization of the previous graph:
+  The previous graph is carried out through the function `pamr.plotcen` and needs prettying.
+A little visualization of the previous graph is attached below.
+Words with larger fonts are the ones most useful in differentiating between male and female pronouns.

 ![chart](figs/cloud.png)